 Lead education support and help grow bilingual education in Central America

 As a Program Administrator with BECA, you’ll join our in-country team and lead out the operations of BECA’s partnership model.
-At each of BECA’s three school sites, one Program Administrator is hired to play a key leadership role within the school both on behalf of the volunteer team and on behalf of the Honduran School Director and our partners.
+At each of BECA’s two school sites, one Program Administrator is hired to play a key leadership role within the school both on behalf of the volunteer team and on behalf of the Honduran School Director and our partners.

 Why Should You Volunteer with BECA?